Vol. 20, Issue 10, Dec. 22, 2022

 Pressure.
 I’m feeling the pressure.
 Having just gotten past December birthday celebrations, including mine, I always get a late start into Christmas preparations.
 Got the packages mailed (at great expense), but there’s still some local shopping to do.
 Two dinners to host before Christmas, and whatever I need to prepare to bring to my brother’s house for Christmas dinner.

 So, today, I find speaker Kim Becking’s advice especially welcome.
-So I’m sharing the following article that she wrote in full — “You Are Allowed: Give Yourself Grace and Permission to Feel What You Need to Feel.”
+I’m sharing the following article that she wrote in full — “You Are Allowed: Give Yourself Grace and Permission to Feel What You Need to Feel.”
 I hope you find a bit of grace in it as well.

 You Are Allowed: Give Yourself Grace and Permission to Feel What You Need to Feel